Skip to main content

 2. Search for the relevant content, then click Common Tasks.

-3. Click Certificate tab, then select drop-down menu under Certificate Expiry.
+3. Click Certificate tab, then, under Certificate Expiry, select the drop-down menu.

 4. Select relevant option, then click Save.